 The Application Process Explained

-The process of applying for probate involves several crucial stages that we will outline.
-Understanding these steps can help ensure a smoother application process.
+The process of applying for probate involves several crucial stages that we will outline below.
+Understanding these steps — and preparing thoroughly before you begin — can help ensure a smoother application process and reduce the risk of delays caused by errors or missing information.

 Steps to Take Before Applying